yolmio/docs/docs/guides/introduction.md

 ___End-to-end state management has finally become simple.___

-For more information, see the article [“Yolm - The SQL Everywhere Platform”](./sql_everywhere.md).

 ## Serverless

 You deploy an application using ```npm run deploy``` in seconds to Yolm's serverless platform.
 You don't need to configure or manage any servers.